 The University and the College

 The University of Kentucky is a land-grant institution that was founded in 1865.
-The main campus is located on 684 acres.
-The College of Medicine was established in 1956 and is located in the Albert B. Chandler Medical Center on a 39-acre site adjacent to the main campus.
-There are five colleges in the Medical Center--Medicine, Dentistry, Nursing, Pharmacy, and Allied Health--with more than 2,288 students enrolled.
-Anatomy and Neurobiology faculty are also represented in the Sanders-Brown Research Center on Aging, Pharmacy, The Spinal Cord and Brain Injury Research Center, the Lucille Parker Markey Cancer Center, and others.
+The campus is located on 814 acres.
+The College of Medicine was established in 1956 and is located in the Albert B. Chandler Medical Center adjacent to the main campus.
+There are five colleges in the Medical Center--Medicine, Dentistry, Nursing, Pharmacy, and Allied Health--with more than 4,900 students enrolled.
+Anatomy and Neurobiology faculty are also represented in the Sanders-Brown Research Center on Aging, The Spinal Cord and Brain Injury Research Center, the Magnetic Resonance Imaging and Spectroscopy Center, Departments of Neurology and Neurosurgery, and others.

 Lexington is located in the heart of the famous Bluegrass area.
 Operated under a combined city-county government, the metropolitan service area, which includes surrounding counties, has a population of some 450,000 but retains the feel of a smaller city.
 The downtown area is within walking distance of the University campus.
 The rolling countryside surrounding Lexington is the center for the thoroughbred horse industry.
 Entertainers and artists from many fields give performances in the area.
 Strong basketball and growing football traditions provide outlets for those interested in sports.
 Shopping facilities in the central city and in a number of modern suburban malls are excellent, and the larger metropolitan centers of Louisville and Cincinnati are only about 80 miles away via interstate highways.

 Lexington offers a wide variety of affordable housing choices--ranging from large historic homes to modern apartment complexes.